PlaidWeb/webmention.js/README.md

 * `data-wordcount` - truncate the reply to this many words (adding an ellipsis to the end of the last word)
 * `data-max-webmentions` - the maximum webmentions to retrieve and render (defaults to 20)
+* `data-mention-source` - which attribute to use for the source URL.
+Defaults to `url`; use `wm-source` if you're concerned about authorship spoofing.

 This is a quick hack that could be a lot better.